The Evolution and Brilliance of Ethiopian Crosses

 The cross is one of the oldest and most predominant symbols of the Ethiopian Orthodox Church, and no other region has produced the quantity, quality, and diversity of designs as the Ethiopian highlands in Ethiopia and modern Eritrea.
 Ethiopian artisans have historically produced beautiful crosses with ornate and unique designs that reflect local differences in styles and interpretations as well as their highly skilled talents.
 Their crosses reflect spiritual piety and are a “source of blessing, power and protection under God… [and Christ who is viewed as the]…“redeemer, protector and benefactor of humanity.”
 (Abbink).
 Their uniqueness stems from blending of influences of many ancient civilizations: Coptic, Celtic, Egyptian, Byzantine, Greek, and Latin.

 Crosses are called meskel in Ge’ez, the liturgical language of the Ethiopian church, and they are ubiquitous in Ethiopian and Eritrean cultures.
 They are everywhere; behind altars, carried in processions and by individual priests for blessings, used inside homes, and worn by all as small pendants.
 There are four types of crosses: staff, processional, hand-held, and pendant.
-(Balicka-Witakowska) Staff crosses are created as a long staff topped with medium size crosses forged from iron and are used by both wandering monks and important monastic figures.
+(Balicka-Witakowska) Staff crosses are a long staff topped with medium size crosses forged from iron and are used by both wandering monks and important monastic figures.
 Processional crosses are huge and elaborate, mounted on shafts, and carried in churches ceremonies.
 Hand-held crosses are about 12 to 24 inches long and used only by clerics and monks, and other crosses from about 4 to10 inches are held by priests and used for blessings.
 Pendants, also called neck or pectoral crosses, are the most common, numerous, unique, and are fabricated by local metalsmiths in many villages.
 Since metal was initially rare in Ethiopia crosses were initially made from wood, bone, and leather.
 In the late 18th century when Arab merchants brought Austrian Maria Theresa silver coins called Thalers to Africa, silver became the material of choice for Ethiopian crosses.
 Thalers rapidly became the national Ethiopian currency and were the unofficial monetary exchange in some parts of Africa, Asia, and the Arab world for the next 150 years due to its purity and uniform weight.
 Originally struck in 1740 to 1780, they were in such great demand, restrikes occurred through the 19th century.
 Thalers were melted into sheets of silver and cut to fabricate larger crosses, and in the late 19th and early 20th century were melted for use in lost wax molds for pendant crosses.
 Contemporary pendants are manufactured, cast, or cut in a single piece from a variety of metals, many of which still have silver content.
 (Balicka-Witakowska)

 Ethiopian crosses are referred to by several names including Coptic or Abyssinian crosses and by the name of the Ethiopian regions or towns where they were created.
 The three main styles are Axum, Gondar or Lalibala, and the majority of neck pendants are made in the Axum style, created in the Tigrai region of Ethiopia and in Eritrea.
 (Heaphy) Although European crosses are based on the Latin cross, they are primarily based on Coptic prototypes.